LaMonte Wade Jr Player Props: Giants vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.21 team ERA that ranks 15th across all MLB pitching staffs.
+- The Orioles' 4.21 team ERA ranks 15th among all league pitching staffs.

-- Orioles pitchers combine to give up 68 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Orioles pitchers combine to rank 19th in baseball in home runs surrendered (68 total, 1.2 per game).

-- Bradish gets the start for the Orioles, his 10th of the season.
-He is 2-1 with a 3.89 ERA and 36 strikeouts through 44 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.